iitmcvg/Content/Sessions/CV_Intro_Session_1_2018/README.md

 For example, http://192.168.99.100:8888/?token=e99ef0776ac2c2d848d580e7e86d10a5f8e187fe20be8ae3

-* You are good to go if you Jupyter Notebooks opens up in your browser.
+* You are good to go if Jupyter Notebooks successfully opens up in your browser.